Ovarian cysts

 Diagnosis

-Ovarian cysts can be seen on an ultrasound.
+Ovarian cysts can be seen in an ultrasound.
 They are often discovered by chance, for instance when doing an ultrasound scan of the ovaries.
 Some cysts can be felt too.

 If it is thought that you might have an ovarian cyst, the doctor will ask you about symptoms such as menstrual (period) problems and pain, and you may have a blood test.

-Other examinations, such as a CT scan or laparoscopy (keyhole procedure to look inside your tummy), are only rarely needed.
+Other examinations, such as a CT scan or laparoscopy (keyhole procedure to look inside your belly), are only rarely needed.
 Diagnostic examinations are usually done to find out whether the changes in ovary tissue could be cancer.
-Although cysts are usually non-cancerous (benign), it’s not always easy to tell whether it’s a cyst or a tumor.
+Although cysts are usually benign (not cancer), it’s not always easy to tell whether it’s a cyst or a tumor.

 Treatment

-If the cysts change over time or don’t get smaller and if the symptoms don’t go away, laparoscopy is an option.
-This procedure involves inserting thin instruments into the abdomen (tummy) through small cuts in the tummy wall.
+If a cyst changes over time or doesn’t get smaller and if the symptoms don’t go away, laparoscopy is an option.
+This procedure involves inserting small instruments into the abdomen (belly) through small cuts in the belly wall.
 Doctors can then take a closer look at the cysts and remove them if necessary.
 But new cysts may develop after others have been removed.

-In rare cases doctors suggest removing an ovary, or even both ovaries – for instance, if they think it could be cancer or that it will be difficult to cut the cysts out of the ovary tissue.
-Removing both ovaries can have a great impact on women’s lives, particularly younger women, because the operation immediately leads to menopause.
+In rare cases doctors suggest removing an ovary, or even both ovaries – for instance, if they think it could be cancer or that it won't be possible to cut the cysts out of the ovary tissue.
+At least one of the two ovaries is kept, if possible – especially in women who wish to have (more) children.
+Removing both ovaries can be particularly distressing for younger women because that immediately leads to menopause.
 The sudden drop in can cause symptoms such as hot flashes, dizziness, headaches and nausea.
-And women can no longer become pregnant after menopause.
-Because of this, at least one ovary is kept, if possible – especially in women who wish to have (more) children.

 Some doctors recommend treating ovarian cysts with the birth control pill.
 But the pill doesn’t help in the treatment of functional cysts.
-Although it reduces the amount of hormones produced in the ovaries and prevents ovulation, studies have shown that this doesn’t make the cysts go away any faster.
+Although it reduces the amount of hormones produced in the ovaries and prevents ovulation, research has shown that this doesn’t make the cysts go away any faster.

-American College of Obstetricians, Gynecologists' Committee on Practice Bulletins - Gynecology.
+American College of Obstetricians and Gynecologists' Committee on Practice Bulletins - Gynecology.
 Practice Bulletin No. 174: Evaluation and Management of Adnexal Masses.
 Obstet Gynecol 2016; 128(5): e210-e226.

 Grimes DA, Jones LB, Lopez LM et al. Oral contraceptives for functional ovarian cysts.
 Cochrane Database Syst Rev 2014; (4): CD006134.

 Royal College of Obstetricians & Gynaecologists (RCOG).
-The management of Ovarian Cysts in Postmenopausal Women.
-(Green-top Guideline No. 34).
+Ovarian Cysts in Postmenopausal Women (Green-top Guideline No. 34).
 2016.

 Wolfman W, Thurston J, Yeung G et al. Guideline No. 404: Initial Investigation and Management of Benign Ovarian Masses.
 J Obstet Gynaecol Can 2020; 42(8): 1040-1050.e1041.